ursatile/css4eng/02-02-selectors-pseudo-classes-and-pseudo-elements.md

 }
 ```

-Now, we have two rules: one says if the `href` starts with `"https://t"
+Now, we have two rules: one says if the `href` starts with `"https://tvtropes.org"`, the link is red; the other says if the `href` contains `"wikipedia"` -- case insensitive -- the link is blue.
+So which rule wins?

+Well,